Zickydeng/Property_Managment_Salesforce/README.md

+# *Property Management App*

+This is a Salesforce property management Salesforce application that allows you to post available properties for rent or sublease.
+After you have advertised your home, the management will mail you an invoice along with the minimum agreement paperwork.
+You may also pay your invoices entirely within the app, which includes payment verification using the authorized.net api.
+The APP is integrated with Authorized.net to verify credit card payment.

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.